 The Top 10 Examples of Biomimicry in Architecture

 Nature-inspired buildings, designs and innovation begin with thinking outside (the box)... in the world today of homogenous buildings, we've listed 10 remarkable biomimicry buildings that showcase how architects are mimicking nature to lead the movement of sustainable, regenerative and innovative design.
-These structures are a prime example of what can be achieved by marrying nature's forms and processes with modern-day building techniques.

 Without further ado, here are the best biomimicry in architecture: